 This was actually the first Tellurian storyline and the reason Tellure was created.
 Play has been sporadic and infrequent, however.
 The story is roughly contemporary with Tellurian Tales, though set farther north.
-It started as a 3.0 campaign, gradually shifted to 3.5, and is now z20.
-The illustrious title is a relatively new addition (2008).
+It started as a 3.0 campaign, gradually shifted to 3.5, swerved briefly into z20, to 3.5 d20house, and finally 5e.
+The illustrious title is a relatively new addition (2008, after 4 years of play).

 Omri is a young woodland fighter from the great forests of the Eldessa.
 When she was young, her half-elf mother was killed by an owlbear.
 Trained in combat and survival by her human father, she set out to seek adventure shortly after his death.